The Neverending Story of the Eternal Wormhole and the Noisy Sycamore: The quantum circuit and the gravity picture

 1) Two identical copies of the quantum system are prepared: a system of $7$ qubits on the left (side $L$) and a system of $7$ qubits on the right (side $R$).
-The two subsystems are entangled in the TFD state; that is, we have entangled Bell pairs shared between $L$ and $R$.
+The two subsystems are prepared in the TFD state at $t = 0$.

-2) We evolve all the qubits on the side $L$ “backward in time” by acting with the inverse of the time-evolution operator ($\exp^{+iHt}$).
+2) We evolve all the qubits on the side $L$ (register $L$) backward in time by acting with the inverse of the time-evolution operator ($\exp^{+iHt}$) (performed to first order with a single Trotter step.
+The Trotterization does not introduce significant error).

+3) Register $P$ holds a reference qubit $Q$ entangled with a qubit $P$ on register $Q$, both are inserted into the wormhole to check whether the protocol works.
+A qubit $P$ is then injected at the time $t= -t_0$, i.e., a SWAP gate is used for swapping the qubit $P$, the message, to the side $L$.

-3) A qubit $Q$ (the message) is injected into $L$ at a certain time (swapped into side $L$: a SWAP gate).
-Now we evolve subsystem $L$ “forward in time” using the time-evolution operator ($\exp^{-iHt}$).
-As a result, $Q$ is entangled with a reference qubit $P$; $Q$ is then scrambled with $P$ and among the $7$ qubits on the subsystem $L$ (the carrier qubits).
+4) Now we evolve subsystem $L$ (register $L$) forward in time using the time-evolution operator ($\exp^{-iHt}$) (performed to first order with a single Trotter step).
+As a result, $P$ is scrambled among (entangled with) the $7$ qubits on the subsystem $L$ (the carrier qubits).

-4) The teleportation protocol requires classical communication between the two sides.
-So, we now weakly couple side $L$ to side $R$ (at $t = 0$), applying a coupling operator ($\exp^{i\mu V}$, where $V$ is the interaction term and $\mu$ represents the coupling interaction).
-The coupling is applied suddenly: All the $7$ qubits on side $L$ are now coupled to the $7$ qubits on the side $R$.
+5) We now weakly couple side $L$ to side $R$ (at $t = 0$), applying a coupling operator $\exp^{i\mu V}$ (performed to first order with a single Trotter step), where $V$ the coupling operator is defined in equation (\ref{Eq9}).
+The coupling is applied suddenly: All the $7$ qubits on side $L$ are now coupled to the $7$ qubits on side $R$.

-5) We now evolve side $R$ “forward in time” using the time-evolution operator ($\exp^{-iHt}$).
-Side $R$ is subsequently measured.
-The qubit $Q$ (the message) reappears unscrambled, it arrives unscathed at $R$ and there is no need to decode it (a final SWAP gate: extract qubit $Q$ from $R$).
-The message has been teleported while being first scrambled and then unscrambled.
-The teleported qubit is highly error-protected \cite{Gao}.
+6) We now evolve side $R$ forward in time using the time-evolution operator ($\exp^{-iHt}$).
+Side $R$ is subsequently measured (you read out the register $T$).
+The qubit $P$ (the message) reappears unscrambled, arrives at arrival time $t=t_1$ unscathed at $R$, and there is no need to decode it (a final SWAP gate: extract qubit $P$ from $R$).
+The message is teleported if the register $P$ is entangled with the register $T$.